Telicota

 Telicota is a genus of grass skipper butterflies in the family Hesperiidae.
 It is a tropical Asian genus, shared between the Indomalayan realm and the Australasian realm, and ranging from Sri Lanka to Australia and New Guinea.
 Larval foodplants include Palmae and Gramineae - Miscanthus sinensis, Pennisetum purpureum, Oryza sativa (rice), Saccharum officinarum (sugar cane), Imperata cylindrica (lalang grass), Cocos nucifera (coconut) and Calamus (rattan).

+The species, all look very similar to each other and are often only reliably identifiable through the examination of the male genitalia.